Linne Doran: Duvall, WA

 - Wild food gathering and camp cooking

-- Shelter-making using both a tarp as well as natural shelters
+- Shelter-making using both a tarp and natural shelters

 - Outdoor sleeping